alessiopelliccione/doctype/README.md

 >
 > Basic usage in CI:
 > ```bash
-> npx doctype check  # Fails with exit code 1 if drift detected
+> doctype check  # Fails with exit code 1 if drift detected
 > ```

 ---